-- () The Massachusetts Clean Water Trust (MCWT) Temporary Financing relates to a program in which the City is able to rehabilitate, expand, or upgrade the existing water infrastructure network.
+- () The MCWT temporary financing relates to a program in which the City is able to rehabilitate, expand, or upgrade the existing water infrastructure network.
 The City has been approved for costs totaling \$8,547,666 for the drinking water project at a market interest rate of 2%.
-The City entered into financing agreements where the City is allowed two years to expend funds against the interim loan.
-After the two years, the City will determine the final construction costs and a permanent debt schedule will be agreed upon and payable over 20 years.
-During the temporary status of the loan the City is only liable for the payment of interest costs. - () The Massachusetts Clean Water Trust (MCWT) Temporary Financing relates to a program in which the City is able to rehabilitate, expand, or upgrade the existing wastewater infrastructure network.
-The City was approved for wastewater treatment facility improvements totaling \$7,408,631, at a market interest rate of 2%.
-The City entered into a financing agreement where the City was allowed two years to expend funds against the interim loan.
-The City drew down on all funds and permanently financed the project.
-This outstanding loan with the MCWT has been reclassified as long-term debt in the City's financial statements. - () The Massachusetts Clean Water Trust (MCWT) Temporary Financing relates to a program in which the City is able to rehabilitate, expand, or upgrade the existing wastewater infrastructure network.
+The interim period on these loans ended in the current year, and the debt was bonded.
+This was reported as outstanding long-term debt at June 30, 2023. - () The MCWT temporary financing relates to a program in which the City is able to rehabilitate, expand, or upgrade the existing wastewater infrastructure network.
 The City has been approved for costs totaling \$1,534,800 for the drinking water project at a market interest rate of 2%.
-The City entered into a financing agreement where the City is allowed two years to expend funds against the interim loan.
+The interim period on these loans ended in the current year, and the debt was bonded.
+This was reported as outstanding long-term debt at June 30, 2023. - () The MCWT temporary financing relates to a program in which the City is able to repair and rehabilitate the existing wastewater infrastructure network.
+The City has been approved for costs totaling \$8,187,035 and \$753,965 for the wastewater project at a market interest rate of 1.5%.
+The City entered into a financing agreement where it is allowed two years to expend funds against the interim loan.
 After the two years, the City will determine the final construction costs and a permanent debt schedule will be agreed upon and payable over 20 years.
 During the temporary status of the loan the City is only liable for the payment of interest costs.
+In 2023, the City received \$2,946,333 of proceeds for this project which consisted \$1,954,116 of loan proceeds and \$992,217 of loan forgiveness through the MCWT's allotment of funding from the American Rescue Plan Act.
+The proceeds related to the loan forgiveness have been reported as capital contributions in the sewer fund.